 But he says he is now disappointed with the lack of progress on many of Mr Widodo's promises.

 "He needs to do more," Mr Hermawan said.
 "We don't need a governor who just shows the people that he cares.
 We want a governor who can really convince us that 'I am capable, that I can solve this' - in the long term at least.
-That's the problem with Jokowi."'A simple man'
+That's the problem with Jokowi."

 Mr Widodo's job is certainly not an enviable one.
 It is not just annual floods that he has to deal with.
 A daily part of life in Jakarta is battling through the city's world-famous traffic jams - one of the reasons why the Indonesian capital has earned the moniker of being one of the most un-liveable cities on the planet.